 Hoarding disorder often begins at a mild level during adolescence and gradually worsens with age, causing clinically significant impairment by the mid-30s.
 At any given point in time, an estimated 2 to 6% of people have this disorder (1 General reference Hoarding disorder is characterized by persistent difficulty discarding or parting with possessions, regardless of their actual value.
 This difficulty results in the accumulation of possessions... read more ).
 It is equally prevalent in females and males.

 Animal hoarding is a form of hoarding disorder in which patients accumulate a large number of animals and do not provide adequate nutrition, sanitation, and veterinary care despite deterioration of the animals (eg, weight loss, illness) and/or environment (eg, extreme overcrowding, highly unsanitary conditions).

 Degree of insight varies.
-Some patients recognize that the hoarding-related beliefs and behaviors are problematic, others do not.
+Some patients recognize that the hoarding-related beliefs and behaviors are problematic but many do not.

 Hoarding is distinguished from transient accumulation and clutter (eg, as when property is inherited) by its persistence and other features; in addition, patients resist giving away or selling hoarded items.
-Collectors (eg, of books, figurines), like hoarders, can acquire and keep a large number of items, but in contrast to hoarding, collections are organized and systematic and do not significantly clutter needed living space and compromise their intended use or impair functioning or the safety of the home environment.
+Collectors (eg, of books or figurines), like hoarders, can acquire and keep a large number of items, but in contrast to hoarding, collections are organized and systematic and do not significantly clutter needed living space and compromise their intended use or impair functioning or the safety of the home environment.

 Patients have persistent difficulty discarding or parting with possessions, regardless of their actual value.

 The difficulty discarding is due to the perceived need to save the items and to the distress associated with discarding them.